 In this section, you will learn about the basic concept of photosynthesis.
 You will learn about key steps of photosynthesis and raw materials required for photosynthesis.
 You will also learn about various experiments which can be conducted to show if photosynthesis took place in a plant.
 Moreover, you will learn about significance of photosynthesis.

 Green plants are called autortophs because they prepare their own food.
 They make food in the presence of sunlight.
-Sunlight provides energy. carbon dioxide and water are the raw materials.
+Sunlight provides energy.
+Carbon dioxide and water are the raw materials.
 Chloroplast is the site where food is made.
 Photosynthesis generally takes place in leaves.
 It also happens in other parts which are green.

-Photosynthesis: The process by which green plants prepare food is called photosynthesis.
-During this process; the solar energy is converted into chemical energy and carbohydrates are formed.
+The process by which green plants prepare food is called photosynthesis.
+During this process, the solar energy is converted into chemical energy and carbohydrates are formed.
 Green leaves are the main sites of photosynthesis.
-The green portion of the plant contains a pigment chloroplast; which contains chlorophyll.
+The green portion of the plant contains a pigment chloroplast, which contains chlorophyll.
 The whole process of photosynthesis can be shown by following equation:

 6CO2 + 6H2O ⇨ C6H12O6 + 6O2

 - Sunlight activates chlorophyll, which leads to splitting of water molecule.

 - The hydrogen, released by splitting of water molecule is utilized for reduction of carbon dioxide to produce carbohydrates.

 - Oxygen is the byproduct of photosynthesis.